-Raising an optimist can be tough in a world where everything seems to be spiraling out of control.
+How do you raise an optimist?
+It seems like a daunting task in a world where everything seems to be spiraling out of control.
+However, it’s essential for the child’s longterm well-being.

 Although some children seem to be more predisposed to have a sunshiny disposition than others, optimism is also a learned behavior.
 This list will give you some essential tips on how to raise an optimist.